Developing world revives nuclear power prospects, but yet to commit

 RISING COSTS

-However, many countries have scaled back more ambitious development plans and some have been cancelled or halted, Schneider and Froggatt said in the World Nuclear Industry Status Report 2014.
+However, many countries have scaled back more ambitious development plans and some have been canceled or halted, Schneider and Froggatt said in the World Nuclear Industry Status Report 2014.

 "Construction costs are a key determinant of the final nuclear electricity generating costs and many projects are significantly over budget," they said.